 Dog grooming is the process of looking after the dog and involves several steps like bathing, brushing your dog, and clipping of the nails with the help of nail clippers.
 The dog owners either do all the grooming themselves or take their beloved canine to a professional dog groomer.

 If it has hair, which all dogs have, then it needs grooming.
-Usually, most of the do0gs have heavy fur coats and we love them for it.
+Usually, most of the dogs have heavy fur coats and we love them for it.
 However, these lovely fur babies need proper care also.
 There have been cases in which dogs suffered due to matted hair and unclipped nails.

 Therefore, if you want to keep your dog’s ‘beauty’ untinted then grooming is an absolute must.
 And you can do it at home also.

 We know that grooming a dog at home is not everyone’s thing but with a little planning and care, you can do it successfully.
-Your dog is one of your best friends and someone with whom you spend most of your time.
+Follow the following steps to have a perfect grooming schedule for your dog.

 Matted hair is a BIG problem.
 This is why we suggest that you brush your dog regularly.
 The dog’s hair gets matted and tangled when it is not properly groomed and brushed.
 In case this has happened with your dog, you need to be very careful now.

 The best way to do it is to take him to a professional but if you want to do it yourself, start slow.